-Rotate the unit from the horizontal position to vertical so that the bottom end of the risers inserts into the expanded end of the risers on the unit below.
-2" is allowed in the riser length for the depth of the insertion.
+Remove any caps in the risers.
+Rotate the unit from the horizontal position to vertical so that the bottom end of the risers go through the floor opening.
+For swagged risers the pipe inserts into the expanded end of the risers on the unit below.
+For plain end risers, the ends will butt together 2" is allowed in the riser length for the depth of the insertion.
 Shim the unit plumb to avoid standing water.
 It is not necessary to use a pad under the unit.

 Before making the solder joint, ensure that the stub outs from the supply and return risers are centered in the slots in the cabinet.
-If this is not done there is considerable risk of distorting the run out when the hot water riser expands causing the run out to contact the edge of the slot in the sheet metal potentially causing failures or leaks.
-Also ensure that the condensate riser stub out is at 90° to the cabinet so that the drain hose is not kinked.
+If this is not done there is considerable risk of distorting the run out when the risers expand or contract due to temperature change causing the run out to contact the edge of the slot in the sheet metal potentially causing failures or leaks.
+Also ensure that the condensate riser stub out is at 90° to the cabinet and that the drain hose is not kinked.